koyeb/koyeb-api-client-go/api/v1/koyeb/docs/DeploymentScalingTarget.md

 `func (o *DeploymentScalingTarget) HasRequestsPerSecond() bool`

 HasRequestsPerSecond returns a boolean if a field has been set.

+### GetConcurrentRequests

+`func (o *DeploymentScalingTarget) GetConcurrentRequests() DeploymentScalingTargetConcurrentRequests`

+GetConcurrentRequests returns the ConcurrentRequests field if non-nil, zero value otherwise.

+### GetConcurrentRequestsOk

+`func (o *DeploymentScalingTarget) GetConcurrentRequestsOk() (*DeploymentScalingTargetConcurrentRequests, bool)`

+GetConcurrentRequestsOk returns a tuple with the ConcurrentRequests field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetConcurrentRequests

+`func (o *DeploymentScalingTarget) SetConcurrentRequests(v DeploymentScalingTargetConcurrentRequests)`

+SetConcurrentRequests sets ConcurrentRequests field to given value.

+### HasConcurrentRequests

+`func (o *DeploymentScalingTarget) HasConcurrentRequests() bool`

+HasConcurrentRequests returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)